It was February in NZ, the third trimester of summer.

 Why do we find it hard to remember our magnificently humble beginnings?
 I believe it is because our earthly experience dulls our true identity and we forget that we are made up a of spiritual DNA that does not die when we leave our body.
 Quite the contrary, it continues with us from life time to life time awaiting our attention.
 Our trials and tribulations are what bring our attention to focus on the possibility that we are more than just flesh and bone.

 Norman Vincent Peale is quoted as saying, “ Believe in yourself!
 Have faith in your abilities!
 Without a humble but reasonable confidence in your own powers you cannot be successful or happy.”

-If you are anything like I was recently you may have no idea what you want to do or how to find your way forward.
-Desperation and despair were my constant traveling companions for months until I finally surrendered and allowed my spiritual DNA to have its way.
+If you are anything like I have been at times in my life, you may have no idea what you want to do or how to find your way forward.
+Desperation and despair have at times been my traveling companions until I finally surrender and allow my spiritual DNA to have its way.

 Last year I had a vivid dream, you know the ones you remember every single thing that you did in them and the feeling is as real to you now as it was when you were in it.
 Well, mine was a flying dream.
 I NEVER forget my flying dreams.

 I was standing on the edge of a precipice looking out over the vast terrain below and without warning I was walking back from the edge and then running at it with all my might to find myself not falling to my death, on the contrary, I was flying off towards the sun with my arms spread wide and my body stretched like a phoenix.